-All-Wheel Drive vs 4-Wheel Drive
+Difference Between All-Wheel Drive and 4-Wheel Drive

 With 4-wheel drive, torque is sent to each wheel to boost traction when necessary.
-4WD systems are usually designed to be able to handle the toughest terrain.
+4WD systems are usually designed to handle the toughest terrain.
 Most systems allow the driver to select from high or low ranges.
 Drivers choose the low range for the highest level of traction when off-roading.
 High ranges are best for slick road conditions, whether that be from snow, ice, gravel, or sand.

-- Increased resale value
+- Increases the resale value of a car

 - Added peace of mind